ElementalMP4/SNESMouse/README.md

 You will need a USB SNES controller.

-The D-pad moves the cursor around
+The D-pad moves the cursor around precisely

+The ABXY buttons can be used to quickly move the mouse around by pressing and holding

 The shoulder buttons are left and right click respectively